elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-relationship-between-private-speech-and-problem-solving.md

 url: /learn/education-studies/questions/what-is-the-relationship-between-private-speech-and-problem-solving
 score: -1.0
 related_article1:
-    id: 167964
+    id: 167966
-    title: How does private speech contribute to cognitive development?
+    title: >-
+        Describe the concept of the Zone of Proximal Development and its significance in learning.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-private-speech-contribute-to-cognitive-development
+    url: /learn/education-studies/questions/describe-the-concept-of-the-zone-of-proximal-development-and-its-significance-in-learning
 related_article2:
     id: 167966
+    title: >-
-    title: Describe the concept of the Zone of Proximal Development and its significance in learning.
+        Describe the concept of the Zone of Proximal Development and its significance in learning.
     subject: Education Studies
     url: /learn/education-studies/questions/describe-the-concept-of-the-zone-of-proximal-development-and-its-significance-in-learning
 related_article3:
-    id: 167964
+    id: 167966
-    title: How does private speech contribute to cognitive development?
+    title: >-
+        Describe the concept of the Zone of Proximal Development and its significance in learning.
     subject: Education Studies
+    url: /learn/education-studies/questions/describe-the-concept-of-the-zone-of-proximal-development-and-its-significance-in-learning
+related_article4:
+    id: 167969
+    title: >-
+        In what ways does symbolic play enhance social and cognitive skills?
+    subject: Education Studies
+    url: /learn/education-studies/questions/in-what-ways-does-symbolic-play-enhance-social-and-cognitive-skills
+related_article5:
+    id: 167963
+    title: >-
+        Explain the transition from the interpersonal to the intrapersonal level of development.
+    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-private-speech-contribute-to-cognitive-development
+    url: /learn/education-studies/questions/explain-the-transition-from-the-interpersonal-to-the-intrapersonal-level-of-development
 ---

 &nbsp;